morrownr/USB-WiFi/README.md

 - best out-of-kernel driver of the 5 listed here, very solid
 - managed mode is a little slower than some similar adapters but is solid
 - master (AP) mode is outstanding
-- monitor mode is reported to be pretty good, even on 5g
+- monitor mode is reported to be good, even on 5g
 - power saving works well

 The Bad: